torvalds/linux/Documentation/ide/ide.rst

 The IDE driver is modularized.
-The high level disk/CD-ROM/tape/floppy drivers can always be compiled as loadable modules, the chipset drivers can only be compiled into the kernel, and the core code (ide.c) can be compiled as a loadable module provided no chipset support is needed.
+The high level disk/CD-ROM/tape/floppy drivers can always be compiled as loadable modules, the chipset drivers can only be compiled into the kernel, and the core code (ide.c) can be compiled as a loadable module provided yes chipset support is needed.

 When using ide.c as a module in combination with kmod, add::